komal-b/IOT-Sensor-Project/README.md

 ## 📌 Overview

-This project simulates real-time IoT sensor monitoring.
+This project simulates IoT sensor monitoring.
 It displays machine status and environmental data on a responsive dashboard, detects anomalies, and triggers alerts.
 The system uses Spark for scalable data processing and FastAPI for exposing APIs to the frontend.

 ---